 In addition to the facts of the accident, the worker that’s injured is now focused on his injury and recovery.
 They have serious concerns about supporting their family and paying their bills if they are unable to work, so ensuring that they are receiving their benefits for lost wages and that medical treatment is being provided and the medical bills are being paid is critical.

-Our lawyers will be at your side for the entire length of your case to make sure your rights are being protected and your recovery is maximized.
+Our personal injury lawyers will be at your side for the entire length of your case to make sure your rights are being protected and your recovery is maximized.
 We are in this together and will fight to ensure you receive every benefit and medical treatment necessary.
+Contact us today.
 Our advice is free and the call is free so pick up the phone and ask all the questions you want because you undoubtedly have many.
-Call us at (312) 422-0509 and get the answers and representation you need.
+Call us at (312) 422-0506 and get the answers and representation you need.